 Stephan has also embraced the Digital Age.
 He produces a video series called “Behind the Shades,” where he provides an all-access look at installations or closet remodelings.
 In addition, he looks for opportunities to use the Internet to engage with customers and attract new business.

-The best place to start is online review forums like Yelp, Google, and Facebook, where consumers are talking about businesses whether they like it or not.
+The best place to start is online review sites like Yelp, Google, and Facebook, where consumers are talking about businesses whether they like it or not.
 Stephan admits some anxiety about online reviews — like most business owners, he finds it nerve-wracking that people can say whatever they want about your company online these days.
 But he also recognizes the huge opportunity.

 “Customers are more vocal than they’ve ever been about their experience, so it’s up to the business to do right by them,” Stephan says.
 “We constantly have customers tell us they found our business because of online reviews.
 I make it a priority to read everything people say and respond whether it’s positive or negative.”